awk(1p) — Linux manual page

 there are unparenthesized operators (including

-concatenate) to the left of the '|' (to the beginning
+concatenate) to the left of the '|' (to the beginning of

-of the expression containing getline).
-In the context
+the expression containing getline).
+In the context of

-of the '$' operator, '|' shall behave as if it had a
+the '$' operator, '|' shall behave as if it had a lower

-other operators is unspecified, and conforming
+operators is unspecified, and conforming applications

-applications shall parenthesize properly all such
+shall parenthesize properly all such usages.

 getline Set $0 to the next input record from the current input

 file.
-This form of getline shall set the NF, NR, and
+This form of getline shall set the NF, NR, and FNR

 getline var